 Such an incredibly easy pick.
 The New Day dominated, entertained, and set records with their title run for the second year in a row.
-Everyone else weren't even close.
+Everyone else wasn't even close.

 Honorable Mention - The Young Bucks (NJPW and ROH), The Revival (NXT), and The Decay (TNA)